SitaraLiang/llm-finmath-reasoning-eval/README.md

 # LLM FinMath Reasoning Eval

-A structured framework to benchmark LLM reasoning capabilities, logic chaining, and sequential consistency in quantitative finance and financial mathematics.
-The project turns human-annotated LaTeX solutions into structured ground-truth YAML, asks local Ollama models to solve the same exercises, converts model answers into the same proof-atom representation, and evaluates them with embedding-based alignment and optional LLM-as-a-judge checks.
+A structured evaluation framework for analyzing and diagnosing LLM reasoning in quantitative finance and financial mathematics.
+The framework decomposes human-annotated LaTeX solutions and model-generated reasoning into a common proof-atom representation, enabling step-level evaluation of logical alignment, reasoning chains, and sequential error propagation.
+It supports multiple reasoning protocols for studying how intermediate context affects downstream performance and combines calibrated embedding-based alignment with selective LLM-as-a-judge adjudication for ambiguous cases.

-This repository was developed as part of my internship project at CMAP, École Polytechnique, supervised by Charles-Albert Lehalle.
+This repository was developed as part of my research internship at CMAP, École Polytechnique, under the supervision of Charles-Albert Lehalle.

 ## Pipeline